What is nitrate film?

 - The film is soft, welded to adjacent film and frequently covered with a viscous froth

-Film in the first and second stages can be copied, as may parts of films at the third stage of decomposition.
-Film at the fourth or fifth stages is useless and should be immediately destroyed by your local fire brigade because of the dangers of spontaneous combustion and chemical attack on other films.
+At stage 1 or 2, film can be copied.
+At stage 3, it may be possible to copy parts of films.
+At stage 4 and 5, the film is useless and should be immediately destroyed by your local fire brigade because of the dangers of spontaneous combustion and chemical attack on other films.
 For advice on safe disposal, contact the environmental health department of your local council and the community fire safety officer of your local fire authority.

 Nitrate movie film was made mostly in the professional 35mm gauge, though in the 1890s and the early years of this century some amateur film stocks, such as 17.5mm, were cut down from 35mm film.